marhund/win_dotfiles_rice/README.md

 If you installed Zed, the theme that I use is `Catppuccin Espresso (Blur)`.

 > [!IMPORTANT]
-> PowerToys are kinda annoying and force themselves onto the Ctrl+Alt+Space shortcut.
+> PowerToys are kinda annoying and force themselves onto the Ctrl+Alt+Space (AltGR + Space) shortcut.
 Disable  `PowerToysRun ` in PowerToys to not clash with FlowLauncher.
 Alternatively, configure your own keybind.

 ## Keybindings
 The script introduces various new keybindings.
 Table for V2.